What To Expect from a Business Broker

 3. Specialization

-Does the Business Broker or Sales Agent you are considering hiring specialize in residential sales, commercial real estate transactions, mortgages, business opportunities or a mix?
+Does the Business Broker or Sales Agent you are considering hiring have a specialty?
+It could be in residential sales, commercial real estate transactions, mortgages, business opportunities or a mix?
 Because of the complexities of the different markets, most Brokers or Sales Agents tend to specialize in one area only.
-Even within these broad specializations, there are specialists, for example, in transactions greater than $5,000,000 (called M&A transactions); there are also Business Brokers or Sales Agents that specialize in smaller businesses or Main Street transactions.
+Even within these broad specializations, there are additional specialties.
+For example, in transactions greater than $5,000,000 (called M&A transactions.)
+There are also Business Brokers or Sales Agents that specialize in industry sectors.
+Here are our industry specialties.

 4. Experience